 - Justification statement –> How will you complete the book in seven months?
 Tell them about your previous experiences. = 1,000 words.

 Come on, be productive with me!
+That way, we can prove ourselves as freelance writers and essayists!

 This contest is free to anyone over 18.
 It sounds to me like they highly encourage non-fiction writing, but fiction is also eligible if you depict your ideas and arguments clearly.
 For more information, visit: